 This control of what information is available to us as consumers is also a powerful tool to suppress free speech.
 It can be used to manipulate public perception and give major corporations and other special interests the tools to control what we see and hear through the Internet – the most dominant channel of communication.
 This allows corporations to put profits and special interests ahead of safety, freedom, and fair trade practices.
 It will also restrict our ability to organize and stand up to oppression.

 Ending net neutrality would end the public’s right to hear both sides of an issue.
 It would restrict or end their access to products and services from smaller retailers, professionals and local businesses who make up the backbone of communities and give everyone an equal opportunity to succeed through online methods.
 Without net neutrality, our country will lose its competitiveness in domestic and world markets.
 This will cause a decline in economic growth, jobs, healthcare, retail and technological innovation.

 Over the past several months, the major corporations that will benefit from ending net neutrality have been flooding the FCC site with comments attesting to the value of the Restoring Internet Freedom Act.
 In fact, the FCC received over 128,000 identical anti-net neutrality comments with the vast majority posted by bots.
 While some people have been misled by this propaganda, there is no question that these ISPs are actively fighting to take away your rights and freedom, to charge you more money and to greatly control what you can access online.

 Take Action Now

 This is not a partisan issue – it is a malicious attack on consumer rights that only benefits major corporate interests.
 July the 12th is the day of Net Neutrality action and there are things that you can do to keep net neutrality in place.
-Contact the FCC and your state and local representatives.
+Complete an online FCC complaint form and call your state and local representatives.
 Tell them to oppose ending Title 2 Net Neutrality.